Our community’s most critical challenges

 - Provide reasonable and appropriate costs for the activities required

 How can my agency receive funding from United Way?

-Interested applicants must submit a letter of intent and if approved complete a grant application, which will be available this fall.
+Interested applicants must submit a Letter of Intent, available September 30th, 2016 and if approved complete a grant application.

 If you believe your work can help achieve our community goals, you are welcome to apply.
 Please review the materials posted below to determine your eligibility and alignment with the three focus areas.
 Eligibility, policies, and a description of the funding process are included in the Partner Agency Guidelines.
 It’s often helpful to contact United Way to discuss your ideas before submitting a letter of intent.

 If you have questions or want additional information, contact Leslie Wright by emailing firstname.lastname@example.org or calling 319-398-5372 ext.
 815.